jeanmlv/example4/README.md

 # example4

-For now, you can continue with the updates and follow-ups for the 03_ASSETS, 04_PROCESSING, and 05_DATA_SPLITS tabs, and I’ll continue working on the other tabs.
+Yes, I noticed the same.
+For now, we only have the dataset/split information that we could clearly associate with GALAXI-1.
+I’m not sure yet which datasets should be associated with GALAXI-2 and GALAXI-3.

-If you have any questions or need any help while updating them, just let me know.
-We can also check with the team together if there’s any information we’re unable to find.
+We can leave those fields blank for now and follow up with Krishna or the team to confirm whether separate datasets/split information are available for GALAXI-2 and GALAXI-3.